DerekSelander/dsdump/docs/index.md

 ```bash
 xxd -g 4 -e $(which grep) | head -2
 ```
 The `xxd` command will dump the raw data of an executable to `stdout`.
-The `-g 4` says to group all the values into 4 bytes, which is perfect since each member in the mach_header_64 struct is 4 bytes.
+The `-g 4` says to group all the values into 4 bytes, which is perfect since each member in the mach_header_64 struct is a 4 byte value.
 The `-e` option says to format the output in little-endian byte order.
 If any of this is confusing, The Advanced Apple Deubgging book goes into much more detail about this.

 This produces something similar to: